andrewbartlett0/off_psi4/README.md

  * This should be a text file directing the script to process a particular quantity.
  * The first uncommented line should be the keyword of the specific quantity (e.g., energy) found in the SD tag label.
  * Following lines should contain the following information in order, separated by a comma:
-    * sdf file with full path
+    * SDF file with full path
-    * Boolean, True if SPE, False if optimization
+    * Boolean: True for SPE values, False for optimization values
     * method
     * basis set
- * The first sdf file listed will be the reference values for all following lines when computing RMSDs.
+ * The first SDF file listed will be the reference values for all following lines when computing RMSDs.
- * The sdf files on each line should ALL have the same molecules, same conformers, etc. These may differ in coordinates or SD tags.
+ * The SDF files on each line should ALL have the same molecules, same conformers, etc. These may differ in coordinates or SD tags.
  * Example:

 ```